evansosenko/legacy.evansosenko.com/README.md

 ```

 This will tailor a customized Modernizr build, run crisper,
-and minify all html and image files.
+minify any unprocessed scripts, and minify all html and image files.

 ### Deploy to GitHub Pages